evoredy/Flag_Points/README.md

 Some conditions that must be met are:

 git config --global credential.helper 'cache --timeout=3600'
-//this will allow the script to run without pasuing for a username and password
+//this will allow the script to run without pausing for a username and password--this will expire in 3600 seconds (15 min)
 //verify you git install is functioning correctly

 git config --global user.name "YOUR NAME"